Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 users, also known as ‘readers’, can only simulate (run) assessments, download their results files (.csv files), and print contents.
 To add a user into either role, enter the user’s name in the text field and click the ‘+’ button.
 Enter your password to confirm.
+If you have errors adding a user to your group, it is most likely that you have not entered the user's name correctly - recall that usernames in Tangerine are case-sensitive.

 ### 2.1 Changing your Group’s Language